costaivo/Tutorial-Angular/02_AdManager/01_Lesson/Start/readme.md

 ```
 > Component is a decorator function that takes metadata object as argument.
 The main objective of it is to add meta-data to the application that will tell **Angular 2** how to process a class.

-> **selector :** defines the name of the HTML tag. whenever Angular encouters a `my-app` it will create and display an instance of AppComponent.
+> **selector :** defines the name of the HTML tag. whenever Angular encouters a `am-app` it will create and display an instance of AppComponent.

 > **template :** this part defines the html template.
 It tells Angular how to render the component view.